Biggest remaining need for all 32 NFL teams

 Biggest need: Many choices

-Take your choice: Pass rusher, receiver, linebacker, cornerback, right tackle, left and right guard.
+Take your choice: pass-rusher, receiver, linebacker, cornerback, right tackle, left and right guard.
 Free agency is nearly a week old and there are numerous holes that need to be filled.
 The Colts have signed only one player, defensive lineman Denico Autry, so far in free agency.
 The lone highlight for them has been trading the No. 3 overall pick to the New York Jets for the No. 6 pick, two additional second-round picks in next month's draft and a second-round pick in next year's draft.
 The lack of movement by the Colts in free agency thus far isn't surprising.
-Chris Ballard, despite having more than $70 million in cap space, was clear in saying he didn't plan to be a big player on the free-agent market.
+GM Chris Ballard, despite having more than $70 million in cap space, was clear in saying he didn't plan to be a big player on the free-agent market.
 He wants to build his roster through the draft. -- Mike Wells

 Jacksonville Jaguars